govCMS/dvf/README.md

 6. Open up the content page in the browser, your JSON data will be splitted by the "Fruits" column.

 #### <span id="sample_csv_data">Sample CSV Data</span>
-Please copy and paste the following data into a file and saved as "fruits.csv"<br/>
+Please copy and paste the following data into a file and saved as "fruits.csv"
 ```
 Fruits,2001,2002,2003
 Apple,30,40,50